 Providing pre-paid postage for customers offers them a seamless shopping experience with your company, however not offering free returns can actually affect customer’s decision to purchase from you at all.

 Check out this blogpost from Shopify that discusses shipping returns in more detail to learn more about it and how it affects your business.

 Which Shipping Carrier to Use

-Most popular shipping carriers offer a business account program so businesses can get perks such as better order management, discounts on shipping and/or free shipping supplies.
-Basically it makes it a little bit more easy and less expensive for you than just shipping packages without a business account.
+Most popular shipping carriers offer a business account program so businesses can get perks such as better order management, discounts on shipping, and/or free shipping supplies.
+Basically, it makes it a little bit easier and less expensive for you than just shipping packages without a business account.

 Check out these popular shipping carrier’s business accounts:

 - DHL Business Account

 - FedEx Business Center

 - UK Royal Mail Online Business Account

 - Australia Post Business Credit Account